 - No.1 round

 Painting demonstration – Blocking-In the Painting

 I am painting on a 12″ x 12″ medium weave Belgian linen mounted to a panel.

-I sketched out my composition using burnt sienna mixed with Liquin Original, a blend which helps to speed up the drying time and thins out the paint.
+I sketched out my composition using burnt sienna mixed with Liquin Original, a blend that helps to speed up the drying time and thins out the paint.

 Paint your dark values and shadows first.

 When I begin painting, it is easiest to paint the dark values and shadows first.
 Value refers to how light or dark your subject is; for example, we will find our darkest darks and lightest lights in the foreground.
 However, as landforms recede into the distance, darks are not as dark, and lights to not as light.

 I start painting the shadows in the clouds, the background mountain and the rocky gorge in the foreground using varying mixes of ultramarine blue, burnt sienna titanium white, and a little quinacridone magenta.